santighost/aws-marketplace-serverless-saas-integration/MULTI-PRODUCT-README.md

    - When adding additional products, explain that each product needs its fulfillment URL updated
    - Since the `UpdateFulfillmentURL` parameter only works for the initial product, document how to update fulfillment URLs for additional products
    - Consider adding a script or CloudFormation custom resource to automate this process for multiple products

+4. **How to add second Product**:

+   We've explored two main approaches for adding additional products after the initial deployment:

+   **Option 1: Child Stack Approach**
+   - Deploy a separate CloudFormation stack for each additional product
+   - The child stack would:
+     - Create SNS subscriptions for the new product
+     - Update the fulfillment URL in AWS Marketplace
+     - Reference existing resources (DynamoDB tables, Lambda functions) from the main stack
+   - This approach provides clear separation between products and makes it easy to add/remove individual products

+   **Option 2: Product Configuration Table Approach**
+   - Add a Product Configuration Table to store product-specific settings
+   - Create a router Lambda function to direct customers to product-specific landing pages
+   - Store fulfillment URLs and other product-specific settings in the table
+   - This approach provides more flexibility for product-specific configurations

+   **Option 3: Separate Landing Pages**
+   - Deploy a separate static website for each product
+   - Create a CloudFront distribution for each product
+   - Update the fulfillment URL to point to the product-specific CloudFront distribution
+   - This approach allows for completely different user experiences per product

+   **Recommendation**
+   For most users, Option 1 (Child Stack) provides the best balance of simplicity and flexibility.
+It allows adding new products without modifying the main stack, while still sharing the backend infrastructure.

+   For users with more complex requirements (different landing pages, product-specific settings), Option 2 or 3 may be more appropriate.

+   We'll provide templates for all three approaches in future updates.